French Door Installation Cost

 If a brand new opening needs to be made in which to install the doors, then this process may take longer but a good company will not leave your home exposed to the elements or security issues overnight and should supply enough labour and planning to get the job done in one day.

-The size and complexity of the installation will potentially impact on the timeframe of the installation and while two people is the minimum required for this work more than two will speed up the process and get the job completed quicker.
+The size and complexity of the installation will potentially impact the timeframe required, and while a minimum of two people are needed for the work, more than two will speed up the process and get the job completed quicker.

 Traditionally, French doors are two identical doors hung side-by-side normally open outwards.
 They are usually fully glazed to allow maximum light into the house although they are available with beading and panels in various designs.